Punxsutawney Phil sees shadow; predicts six more weeks of winter

 Punxsutawney Phil, America's most famous groundhog, saw his shadow Friday morning, predicting six more weeks of winter.

-A rival groundhog, Staten Island Chuck, predicted spring will be coming early after he did not see his shadow on Friday.
+A rival groundhog, Staten Island Chuck, predicted spring will be coming early after he did not see his shadow in New York on Friday.

 New York City Mayor Bill de Blasio was not in attendance for the shadow reveal after he "dropped" Charlotte, a stand-in rodent for Groundhog Day in 2014.
 Charlotte sadly passed away a few days after the fall.
 De Blasio has not attended a Groundhog Day since the fatal fall.